imroc/req/README.md

 If you want to use the older version, check it out on [v1 branch](https://github.com/imroc/req/tree/v1).

-> v2 is a transitional version, due to some breaking changes were introduced during optmize user experience, checkout v2 branch if you want.
+> v2 is a transitional version, due to some breaking changes were introduced during optmize user experience

 ## Table of Contents